skokovin/putout/README.md

 ## Basic Tools

 Rust - philosophy to do it right. </br>
-WGPU - The brilliant cross-platform, safe, pure-Rust graphics API.
+WGPU - The brilliant cross-platform, safe, pure-Rust graphics API.</br>
-WINIT - for window handling.
+WINIT - for window handling.</br>
-wasm-pack - to move all to WebAssembly.
+wasm-pack - to move all to WebAssembly.</br>
 Angular - to stay on static typing (other project)